Wolff uses the constants defined in the

 development_on: the development status, true if the project is in an development environment, false otherwise (in a development environment all the errors will be displayed).

-extensions_on: the extension status, true for enable them, false for disable them.
+middlewares_on: the middleware status, true for enable them, false for disable them.

 template_on: the template system status, true for enable the template in the views, false for disable it.